|Okay. YOU figure out who's who . . .|

 Ran over and lifted his arms.

-Then, lifted by strong arms, he snuggled down and nestled there, happy and content.
+Then, supported by a strong grip, he snuggled down and nestled there, happy and content.

 A few minutes later, the door opened.